-Attorney Kelsey Doane practices with the Litigation team here at Rudman Winchell.
-Her negotiating skills, especially with opposing parties and counsel and representing clients in contested hearings, help her excel both in and out of the courtroom.
-From her undergraduate days at Quinnipiac University, Kelsey established a strong foundation in law with a double major in Legal Studies and History.
+Attorney Kelsey Olesen practices with the Litigation team at Rudman Winchell.
+Her negotiating skills, especially with opposing parties, counsel, and representing clients in contested hearings, help her excel both in and out of the courtroom.

 Areas of practice:

 Memberships and Affiliations

 Admitted in Maine U.S. District Court for the District of Maine 2020

 Quinnipiac University, Hampden Connecticut (B.A in History and B.A. in Legal Studies)

 University of Maine School of Law, Portland, Maine (J.D.)